saliWd/distance/ProjectNotes.md

 -> split flap preferred

 ## Casing
 Currently going for a Holzklotz prototype for PicoW+Display, USB cable and power bank.
-Might need to add a switch?
+1. Might need to add a switch?
+1. Add screws to fixate plexi glass cover

 ### Alternative
 (not tried out)